Agoric/documentation/main/ertp/guide/PursesAndPayments.md

   - Split `payment` into multiple `payments`, returned as an array the same length as `amountArray` and with its `payments` having the same values as specified for `amountArray`'s elements.
-If `payment` is a promise, the operation proceeds after it resolves.
+If `payment` is a promise for a payment, the operation proceeds after it resolves.
 If the `payment` value is not equal to the sum of `amountArray`'s values, the operation fails.
-On success, the original `payment` is burned.
+On success, the original `payment` is deleted from the issuer's records.
   - ```js
     const oldPayment = quatloosMint.mintPayment(quatloosAmountMath.make(100));
     const goodAmounts = Array(10).fill(quatloosAmountMath.make(10));